These are my recollections and discussions with various members from over the years:

 At some time in this period Doc started a club on a Thursday in Plymstock but it only lasted a short while, probably not helped by not having any mats other than old fashioned coir gym mats!

 In 1986 Ken moved back to Wales and the club was taken over by Chris Mavin however he emigrated to Canada, and Alan Roberts took over as Sensei.
 We had joined the Aikido Society of Wales headed by Gwynne Jones in 1986 after Ken had joined their group and been rapidly promoted to 3rd Dan (he had been 1st Dan for about 20 years!)
 We wholeheartedly followed our new head and in June 1986 Alan and I were awarded our 2nd Dan's

 In February 1992 Alan retired from Aikido and I took over and have led Plymouth School of Aikido since.

-From February 2012 we left Laira dojo due to the close and sale of the church and moved to our present location in "The Shed Dojo."
-We have converted the property into a permanent matted area for training and currently have five classes per week scheduled.
-These are one weapons class, one junior and three adult sessions.
+From February 2012 we left Laira dojo due to the close and sale of the church and moved to "The Shed Dojo."
+We converted the property into a permanent matted area for training This arrangement was terminated at short notice by the church.

 In September 2012, We arranged dojo space with Woodview Community School in Whitleigh.
 We now practice there on a Monday and hold regular courses each year.